inprod/python-ldap_paged_search/README.rst

 than 1000 results, or to break down queries into smaller result sets to reduce server loads.

-Many LDAP servers will not return more than 1000 results unless paged requests are used.
+Many LDAP servers, such as active directory, will not return more than 1000 results unless paged requests are used.
 The existing python ldap library does support pageing, but requires some not very intuitive coding to perform it.
-This library is simply a wrapper for that code.
+This library is simply a wrapper to make paged searches easy.

 Its interface is also slightly easier to perform queries than the LDAP library it wraps.